killerdbob/NDN-tv-community/README.md

 ### Follow these steps:

 - **step 1**，install docker and docker-compose on your computer.
+- **step 2**，build docker image, `docker-compose build`.
-- **step 2**，just run commands `docker-compose up -d` in every subdirectory which contains docker-compose.yml, and everything will be set up for you, of course, you must config those config files.
+- **step 3**，just run commands `docker-compose up -d` in every subdirectory which contains docker-compose.yml, and everything will be set up for you, of course, you must config those config files.

 ### Configuration:
 - The most difficult part must be the config file, and we provide a default one.
 You should provide your prefix to register into the global NDN testbed, or you could install NFD locally.